Becksteinlab/lammps/doc/src/Build_extras.rst

    .. tab:: Traditional make

-      The ELECTRODE package no longer supports the the traditional make build.
+      The ELECTRODE package no longer supports the traditional make build.
 You need to build LAMMPS with CMake.

 ----------